 Laurie Robinson serves as the Clarence J. Robinson Professor of Criminology, Law and Society at George Mason University.
 She joined the CLS faculty in 2012 after more than three decades of involvement in national criminal justice policy for more than three decades.
 Reflecting that ongoing engagement, she was named by President Obama in 2014 to co-chair the White House Task Force on 21st Century Policing, set up to develop recommendations in the wake of Ferguson on ways to build greater trust between law enforcement and citizens.
-She was also appointed in 2014 to a Congressionally created body, the Colson Task Force on Federal Corrections, charged with examining crowding in the federal prison system, and was named in 2016 to an independent commission chaired by former New York State Chief Judge Jonathan Lippmann in New York City to explore the potential for closing the city's jail complex on Riker's Island.
+She was also appointed in 2014 to a Congressionally created body, the Colson Task Force on Federal Corrections, charged with examining crowding in the federal prison system, and was named in 2016 to an independent commission in New York City to explore the potential for closing the city's jail complex on Riker's Island.
 More recently, she was named Chair of the Board of Directors of the Council on Criminal Justice, a new national bipartisan think tank and invitational membership organization created to advance understanding of the criminal justice policy challenges facing the nation and build consensus for solutions based on facts, evidence, and principles of justice.